publishpress/PublishPress-Revisions/readme.txt

 == Changelog ==

+= 3.5.6 =
+* Feature : New setting Revisions > Settings > Preview > "Modify preview link for better theme compatibility".
+Some themes require one setting, some require the other.
+* Fixed : ACF - Revision update, preview fails if ACF plugin is active
+* Fixed : Edit Revision - Approve, Submit buttons missing in Gutenberg 17
+* Fixed : PHP 8.2: Warning for dynamic property declaration

 = 3.5.5 - 12 Dec 2023 =
 * Compat : Advanced Custom Fields - Prevent invalid filtering of revision ID
 * Fixed : Front page template was not loaded for revision previews of front page
 * Fixed : Revision previews were not loaded correctly on some sites
+* Fixed : Pagination setting on Queue, Archive screens was not stored
+* Fixed : Pagination on Archive screen not applied if Revision Deletion option disabled
 * Fixed : Classic Editor - Revision Status no longer displayed after changing publish time
 * Fixed : Classic Editor - Modified publish time discarded if Submit / Approve clicked before Update Revision
 * Fixed : Classic Editor - Revision Submit button was still (mal)functional when disabled